 Use the accelerator pedal to increase the vehicle speed.
-When you take your foot off the pedal, the vehicle will slow down to the previous set cruise speed.

-While pressing the accelerator pedal or shortly following the release to override cruise, briefly applying SET- will result in cruise set to the current vehicle speed.
+When you take your foot off the pedal, the vehicle will slow down to the previously set cruise speed.
+While pressing the accelerator pedal or shortly following the release to override cruise control, briefly pressing SET- will result in cruise set to the current vehicle speed.